facebook/zstd/zstd_compression_format.md

 When compressed, an optional tree description can be present, followed by 1 or 4 streams.

-#### Block Literal Header
+#### Literals section header

-Header is in charge of describing precisely how literals are packed.
+Header is in charge of describing how literals are packed.
 It's a byte-aligned variable-size bitfield, ranging from 1 to 5 bytes, using big-endian convention.